EGR314-S-2026-30/EGR314-S-2026-305.github.io/docs/06-Prototype/Prototype.md

 UART was used for communication between boards:

-- TX → RX connections between subsystems
+- TX and RX connections between subsystems
 - Common ground shared across all boards

 Ribbon cables were used for flexible connections during testing and integration.